michael-upton97/cscompubdraft/mySite/wp-content/plugins/megamenu/readme.txt

 * New feature: Mobile Styling options added to theme editor
 * Improvement: Styling updated throughout
 * Improvement: Theme Editor accordionised
-* Improvement: Move JS to footer, unbind previously binded events from menu (for improved theme compatibility)
+* Improvement: Move JS to footer, unbind previously bound events from menu (for improved theme compatibility)
 * Improvement: Basic validation added to Theme Editor
 * New feature: Hide on mobile, Hide on desktop and Hide submenu on mobile options added
 * Improvement: Display column count on widgets within the mega menu builder
 * Fix: Getting started message displayed every time plugin is deactivated/activated
 * Improvement: Clear cache nag now clears the cache instead of taking user to the Tools page
 * Fix: Polylang fixes
-* Improvement: Getting started link takes user to menus page and highlights mega menu options
+* Improvement: Getting started link takes the user to menus page and highlights mega menu options
 * Improvement: Dropdown theme selector now displays which menu locations the theme is applied to

 = 1.9.1 [20/10/2015] =